 A closeup from a 1970 aerial photo depicted a dozen light aircraft parked at the Aero-Haven Airport.

-Aero-Haven Airport was described on the 1975 Washington Sectional Chart (courtesy of Ed Drury)
+was on the February 1975 Philadelphia Terminal Aeronautical Chart (courtesy of Mitchell Hymowitz).

 A diagram of the field layout of Aero Haven Airport, by Wallace Murray.

 By the time of the 1981 USGS topo map,

 the airport had apparently been renamed "Camden Burlington County Airport".

 It was depicted as having single 2,900' asphalt runway, taxiways, a ramp, and at least one hangar.

 Note that the topo map appeared to depict a clearing which was about twice as long as the paved runway,

 and also 2 clearing for what could have been intended to be crosswind runways.